 If you want to further study the meaning of a word or discover the other places it's found in Scripture, you'll need a concordance.
-(Go to blueletterbible.org or check out the resources listed on pp. 38-39.)
+A concordance is a helpful tool that allows you to choose a word and see where all of the relevant verses are located in the Bible.
+(Go to blueletterbible.org or check out the resources listed on pp. 32-33.)
 Implanted means to be "marked by being deeply fixed or set within something."
 It also means to "grow or spring up" or to be "inborn."
 Interestingly, the only time the Greek word for implanted is used in the New Testament is here in James.
 With that being the case, we're unable to see how other New Testament authors might have used the word.
-On the other hand, this onetime usage highlights James' desire to uniquely describe the way God's Word plants itself in our hearts.
+On the other hand, this onetime usage highlights James's desire to uniquely describe the way God's Word plants itself in our hearts.

 What did James say the implanted word is able to do (v.
 21)?
 (Note, the word here is most likely "referring to the word of the gospel."
 In this instance, it's probably not a call for unbelievers to "accept the word" as much as it's for believers to "allow the word to influence them in all parts of their lives."
+In this instance, it's probably not a call for unbelievers to "accept the word" as

-In your own words, sum up James' instruction in verse 22.
+In your own words, sum up James's instruction in verse 22.